Victoria, BC in Canada is an Amazing Place to Visit!

 As the sign explains, cattle used to be driven off of transport ships and would swim to shore in this area of Vancouver Island and then be rounded up by cowboys.
 Many of us on the bus scrambled over the rocky shoreline enjoying the view and thinking about this area being used as a cattle landing area in the past.

-What we saw of Beacon Hill Park made us want to go back for another more leisurely look and we not only did that after our tour was finished, but I wrote a specific hub about it if you would like to read more and see the numerous photos that I took of it.
+What we saw of Beacon Hill Park made us want to go back for another more leisurely look and we not only did that after our tour was finished but I wrote a specific post about it if you would like to read more and see the numerous photos that I took of it.

 This ended our second day of sightseeing in Victoria and we only had one more day to enjoy this beautiful City of Victoria.

 The Royal British Columbia Museum was an amazing experience!
 The three of us spent several hours of the morning in this huge museum located on Victoria's Inner Harbour and returned to spend additional time in the afternoon.

 One could literally spend many days in this museum with its vast collections of items portraying the natural history of this area.
 It is without a doubt the best natural history museum this author has ever seen.